Please note: PSD updated 10 September 2019

 Translated version of this PSD: Turkish

-The transition impact of the project will be derived from three main sources:
+The transition impact of the project stems from following qualities:

 For business opportunities or procurement, contact the client company.